SamR1/FitTrackee/docs/_sources/features.rst.txt

   It can be overridden in user preferences.

 - Dashboard with month calendar displaying workouts and record.
 The week can start on Sunday or Monday (which can be changed in the user preferences).
 The calendar displays up to 100 workouts.
-- Workout creation by uploading a gpx file.
+- Workout creation by uploading a gpx file (related data are stored in database with metric system).
 A workout can even be created without gpx (the user must enter date, time, duration and distance).
 - A workout with a gpx file can be displayed with map, weather (if the DarkSky API key is provided) and charts (speed and elevation).
 Segments can be displayed.
 - Workout edition and deletion.
 User can add a note.
 - User statistics